arcaneframework/gh_actions/README.md

 ## When updating tags
 In `.github/workflows/`, action tags need to be updated.

-## Composite actions
+## Composite action
-You have six composite actions to build and install the Arcane Framework.
+You have a composite action to build and install the Arcane Framework.

-- One composite action allowing you to build and install all of the Framework.
-This is the recommended method to use the Framework :
+This composite action allowing you to build and install all of the Framework :
-  - `arcaneframework/gh_actions/build_install_framework@v1`
-- Five composite actions are available to build all Framework parts (one action per part) (soon deprecated) :
-  - `arcaneframework/gh_actions/split/install_arccon@v1`
-  - `arcaneframework/gh_actions/split/install_arcdependencies@v1`
-  - `arcaneframework/gh_actions/split/build_install_axlstar@v1`
-  - `arcaneframework/gh_actions/split/build_install_arccore@v1`
-  - `arcaneframework/gh_actions/split/build_install_arcane@v1`
+  - `arcaneframework/gh_actions/build_install_framework@v2`

 ### Available inputs for the first composite action:
 | Input | Description | Required (Default value) |